-New Mexico drivers can enroll in defensive driving for a number of reasons.
-Often, drivers take defensive driving, or traffic school, in order to follow a court order after a traffic violation.
-Others enroll for a points reduction, or to simply earn lower auto insurance rates.
+New Mexico drivers can enroll in defensive driving for several reasons.
+Often, drivers take defensive driving, or traffic school, to follow a court order after a traffic violation.
+Others enroll for a points reduction or to earn lower auto insurance rates.

 Defensive Driving Courses in New Mexico

 In New Mexico, drivers who have received a moving violation conviction will have points added to their driving record.
 Earn too many points, and you’ll face suspension of your license.
 If you’re in danger of license suspension, or you already have a suspended license, you’ll need to enroll in defensive driving to reduce your points and avoid suspension or earn a reinstatement.
 Note that if you’ve already been suspended and have submitted your formal application for reinstatement to the court, you’ll need to complete your defensive driving course within 90 days of applying.